-Last year, we picked five of our favorite up-and-coming investment apps.
-This year, the playing field is a lot bigger!
-Below are the top 10 investment apps of 2020 for beginners and everyday investors.
+We’ve picked five of our favorite up-and-coming investment apps in the past.
+But this year, the playing field is a lot bigger!
+Below are the top 10 investment apps of 2021 for beginners and everyday investors.
 If you’re looking to get started investing, you’ll have an easy time with any of these.

 Best Investment Apps List

 Index funds are one of the easiest ways for new investors to get comfortable with the stock market.
 Vanguard is the world’s largest provider of mutual funds and the second-largest provider of exchange-traded funds (ETFs).
 Vanguard’s app gives new investors access to these funds with minimal fees.